Nikunj47/msci641-project/README.md

 data/output : Contains the output files generated from all the model configurations.

 task1-classification : Contains the files used for the classification of spoilerType

+task2-generative : Contains the files for generation of the spoilers using predictions from Task1.

+utils : Contains file to support the editing of the data as per requirement